-I know, creating a mind-set up front can be leading but it is very necessary.
+I know, creating a mindset up front can be leading but it is very necessary.
 If you don’t specify the state that they need to be in, they will just be in a random state.
 It’s like inviting someone to a costume party without letting them know what it’s all about.
-Briefly informing them about what they are up against and how long it would take can release unwanted stress and allow them be in the desired state.
-A first task with a title “Imagine yourself in this scenario” is a good way to start.
+Briefly informing them about what they are up against and how long it would take can release unwanted stress and allow them to be in the desired state.
+The first task with a title “Imagine yourself in this scenario” is a good way to start.

 If we were to categorize the scenario task types, I think it would be safe to say that we can narrow them down to these two: Guided and Unguided.

 Guided user test scenarios or task sets consist of step by step descriptions or guiding a user to a specific point in experience.
 There can be more than ten guided tasks in a single test session.
 Some examples would be:

 - Please go to “www.jotform.com” and sign up with a free account.

 - If you have signed in, please try to create a new form.

 - Please try to create a contact form with relevant questions…. etc.

 Guided tests are like hand holding and work great if it is not possible for a new user to discover the feature that you want to test.

 On the other hand, my personal favorite, the unguided user test scenarios or task sets consist of generally 1 or 2 tasks in total.
 The main idea is to leave the user as free as possible with an open-ended scenario like:

 “While chatting with a colleague, you heard that online web forms can help you with your profession.
 For the next 20 minutes please make a Google search about web forms and online form builders, pick 3 alternatives of your choice, compare their abilities and try to test them out if they match your expectations.”